 Location: George Sherman Union (775 Commonwealth Avenue)

 Career Fairs are open to students and alumni of all levels and majors.
-Register for the Fall Career Fair on Handshake.
+Register for the Fall Career Fair on Handshake beginning on June 1.

 We provide room for displays, but reserve the right to place larger displays to the back or on the edges of the showroom to avoid blocking other booths.
 We have a limited supply of electrical outlets, and assign them—for an additional fee—on a first-come, first-served basis.
 If you require an electrical outlet, please make your reservation as early as possible.

 Water is available at all employer tables.
 We offer a buffet lunch on the premises for employer representatives.
 There are a number of nearby restaurants to choose from as well.

 A parking voucher for a designated BU lot will be provided for one car per organization for the day of the fair.

-As a courtesy to students who must arrange to attend based on their class schedules, we request that you ensure a representative is present for the full duration of the expo.
+As a courtesy to students who must arrange to attend based on their class schedules, we request that you ensure a representative is present for the full duration of the fair.